 Note the IP is 192.168.0.1

-Enter the Credentials of your router.
-Generally it will be admin/ admin or admin / password
+Enter the wifi password of your router.
+Generally, the default username will be admin and default password “admin or password”

 Manage and Administer your Router